cloudfoundry-tutorials/tutorials/README.md

 ### Open a pull request

-All of the course materials except the Katacoda tutorials are in public repositories in the https://github.com/cloudfoundry-tutorials organization in GitHub.
+All of the course materials except the Killercoda tutorials are in public repositories in the https://github.com/cloudfoundry-tutorials organization in GitHub.
 We welcome pull requests on all repositories.

 #### Have an idea?